rahulsinghnitrr/Diwali_Sales_Analysis_Python/README.md

 - Diwali Sales Data.csv – The dataset used for analysis.
 It includes sales data from the Diwali festival, covering customer demographics, product categories, purchase amounts, and other relevant details.

-- Diwali_Sales_Analysis.ipynb – A Jupyter Notebook that documents the entire data analysis workflow, including data cleaning, exploration, visualization, and key conclusions.
+- Diwali-sales-analysis.ipynb – A Jupyter Notebook that documents the entire data analysis workflow, including data cleaning, exploration, visualization, and key conclusions.